Hanna-N9/inventorymanagement/README.md

 - **Error Handling:** This application has informative errors to display clear error messages to the user when an action fails.

+## Dependencies in Project
+- colorama: This is used to colorize text in terminal.
+- texttable: This is used to display structured tables.

 ## Requirements for Installation
 - Python version: 3.8.13
 - Pip